MultiSafepay/docs/content/payment-methods/klarna.md

 # Activation

-How to activate your Klarna account:
+How to activate Klarna for your MultiSafepay account:

 <details id="test-account">
 <summary>Test account</summary>
 <br>

-1. Go to <a href="https://docs.klarna.com/resources/developer-tools/testing-payments/before-you-test/#accessing-the-test-merchant-portal" target="_blank">Klarna</a><i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> and click **Log in** to sign up for a new account.
+1. Go to <a href="https://docs.klarna.com/resources/developer-tools/testing-payments/before-you-test/#accessing-the-test-merchant-portal" target="_blank">Klarna</a><i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> and click **Log in** to sign up for a new test account.
 2. Select the **Playground** environment to create a test account.
 3. Follow the relevant steps.
-4. In the Klarna main panel, under **Settings**, click **Generate new Klarna API credentials** to generate a username and password.
+4. In the Klarna main panel, go to **Settings** and click **Generate new Klarna API credentials** to generate your username and password.
 5. Email these credentials to <support@multisafepay.com>.
-6. <<We:glossary>> will activate your Klarna test account for your MultiSafepay test account.
+6. We will activate your Klarna test account for your MultiSafepay test account.

 You can test Klarna payments via the Klarna Portal on your <a href="https://merchant.multisafepay.com" target="_blank">MultiSafepay dashboard</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.